esa/pykep/doc/sphinx/documentation/trajopt.rst

 .. note::

    A similar problem was also part of the ESA's `GTOP database <https://www.esa.int/gsp/ACT/projects/gtop/gtop.html>`_ with the same name, but different implementation details and mission definition.
-They should not be comapred.
+They should not be compared.

 ------------